Pastoral Provision History

 Welcome to the new and recently refurbished web site for the Pastoral Provision.
 I hope that this newly updated website will help anyone seeking answers to questions about the Pastoral Provision.
 As many of you may not know, the origins of the Pastoral Provision is attributed to the vision of Blessed John Henry Cardinal Newman and his foresight towards complete unity by Anglicans with the Church.
 It is also a fruit of the Second Vatican Council and the Pontificates of Pope Paul VI and Blessed John Paul II.
 The Pastoral Provision has over a thirty year history of assisting individual Episcopal priests answer the call to enter into full communion with the Catholic Church, and as part of that journey, to priestly ministry in the Church.

-The Links in this site includes a PDF version of the Pastoral Provision Manual entitled: “Into Full Communion;” informative articles by faculty, and staff on the Pastoral Provision and the Ordinariate such as Msgr.
+The Links in this site includes a PDF version of the Pastoral Provision Manual entitled: “Into Full Communion” informative articles by faculty, and staff on the Pastoral Provision and the Ordinariate, such as Msgr.
 Robert Wister-Chair of the Theological Faculty for the Pastoral Provision, members of the Theological faculty and the Pastoral Provision staff.
 The goal is to keep this site updated on a regular basis.

 I would like to thank everyone, who has been involved in this process from the very beginning, assisting in this pioneering and historical step in the Lord’s will that “All May Be One.”
 In particular, I sincerely thank Msgr.
 William Stetson, then Bishop Bernard Law of Springfield Cape-Girardeau, Missouri, Arch Bishop John Meyers of Newark, New Jersey and the late Msgr.
 James Sheehan.